EnigmaCurry/d.rymcg.tech/README.md

 make restore-env
 ```

-Enter the name of the backup file, and all of the `.env` files will be restored
+Enter the name of the backup file, and all of the `.env` and `passwords.json`
-to their original locations.
+files will be restored to their original locations.